 When does the FIFA Club World Cup start?

-The competition kicks-off on Wednesday, December 11, with the final to be played on December 21.
+After being postponed due to COVID, the competition kicks-off on February 1, with the final to be played on February 12.
 Below are the matches for the FIFA Club World Cup tournament.

 In addition to offering every match live and on-demand, Optus Sport also has ‘Scores on Sunday’, an in-house live football show analysing each and every game from the tournament, ideal for those who enjoy getting into the nitty-gritty of football.